 National Cabinet had agreed to a four-phase plan that would end with coronavirus being treated “like any other infectious disease”.

-Phase 1 – Current phase
+Phase 1 – Current phase (Vaccinate, prepare, pilot)

 This is the phase the country is currently in.
 The key of it is the national vaccination plan, and every Australian becoming fully vaccinated.
 It is forecast all Australians would have a chance to be vaccinated by the end of 2021.

 The federal government will trial and pilot the introduction of alternative quarantine options, including home quarantine for returning vaccinated travellers.
 Vaccinated people could also only be required to quarantine for 7 days instead of 14.
+There will be trials for the entry of student and economic visa holders.

-Phase 2 – Post-Vaccination
+Phase 2 – Vaccine transition phase

 Australia will allow a capped entry of student and economic visa holders, subject to quarantine arrangements and availability.